Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology: Introduction

 \subsection{Acknowledgments}

 L. A. would like to thank Cheol-Hyun Cho for useful conversations about closed-open maps.
 J. T. is grateful to Andrei C\u ald\u araru and Si Li for useful discussions around the topic of categorical primitive forms.
 We would also like to thank Nick Sheridan for very helpful discussions about sign conventions for the Mukai pairing.
+We thank an anonymous referee for helpful suggestions.